-While VICE does not have any primary runtime dependencies, there are several compile-time dependencies that must be satisfied to install from source.
+While VICE does not have any primary run-time dependencies, there are a few common compile-time dependencies that must be satisfied to install from source.
 They are as follows:

-- 1. Cython >= 0.29.0
+- 1. Python >= 3.6

-- 2. Python >= 3.6
+- 2. setuptools ≥ 18.0

 - 3. Make >= 3.81

 - 4. gcc >= 4.6 or clang >= 3.6.0

 On Mac OS X and Linux architectures, it is likely that Make and one of gcc or clang come pre-installed.
 Users may install with alternative C compilers if they so choose, but VICE is tested with only gcc and clang.
+While a sizable portion of VICE's source code is written in Cython and requires Cython >= 0.29.0 to compile, this should be handled automatically by setuptools.
+Nonetheless, it is always an easy option to install it manually via python -m pip install Cython>=0.29.0.